 Oregon DHS has a single foster home certification process that all applicants must go through in order to be approved to be resource parents.

 Children living in foster care may be infants, toddlers, preschoolers, grade school age, or teenagers.
 They also come from many types of backgrounds, cultures, and families.
 They are like other children, each with their own special personality, abilities, interests and potential.
 Most children entering foster care have experienced abuse or neglect.
 These children may have higher needs related to these experiences, including the grief and loss of being taken from their families.

-There is a high demand for foster parents who can care for sibling groups, ensuring brothers and sisters can stay together.
+There is a high demand for resource parents who can care for sibling groups, ensuring brothers and sisters can stay together.
 Families that enjoy working with teens and can guide them toward a positive future are also in high demand.